 The ABA TECHSHOW, held in Chicago from February 14-17, 2024, was a melting pot of insights, innovations, and imperative discussions on the intersection of technology and law.
 As legal professionals met to explore the latest trends and tools, our PMAP team identified several overarching themes that emerged from the diverse array of presentations and discussions.
 Here are some key takeaways.

-Law firms have always been plagued by the “knowledge drain” that happens when experienced employees retire or leave the company, taking their acquired information and established relationships when they leave.
+Law firms have always been plagued by the 'knowledge drain': the loss of knowledge when experienced employees retire or leave.
+They take not only their accumulated knowledge but also valuable relationships.
 Firms must find a way to capture and retain institutional knowledge and make critical knowledge accessible to their teams if they want to ensure business continuity, provide quality legal services, and stay competitive.

 Tommy and the Secure Tunnel: Virtual Private Networks